-Instructor (effective January 1, 2017):
+Instructor (effective February 6, 2018):

 - 1. Fire Instructor I/II or equivalent - 2.
-NATC/NFPA 1403 Live Fire Instructor class renewed every two years with a minimum of at least two (2) burns in each of the burn rooms to be qualified to assist in a live burn - Participation in NATC Burn Room/ Flashover/Fire Behavior Chambers/LP Gas Props live fire Certification renewed every two years - 4.
+Has attended a NATC and/or NFPA 1403 Live Fire Instructor class or briefing - 3.
+Has participated as an Instructor in an NPC FRS104 class or equivalent - 3.
+Has prior live fire experience/participation in which ever prop the instructor is going to use/burn in (NATC Burn Room/ Flashover/Fire Behavior Chambers/LP Gas Props live fire) - 4.
 Prior approval from the NATC Director and/or his designee will be required prior to any live fire exercise within the NATC Burn Room / Flash/ Fire Behavior Chamber. - Monitor and supervise assigned students (no more than five) - Inspect students' protective clothing and equipment - Account for assigned students, both before and after evolutions